 Our diamond core drills are designed to drill holes in very hard materials and they do this by removing a cylinder of the material.

-The core allows drilling with water or a lubricant to swirl up inside the core whilst drilling, preventing overheating.
+When drilling, the core drill bit enables water or lubricant to swirl up inside the core, preventing overheating.
 Overheating can cause your material to crack or break and will shorten the life of the drill bit.

 Many of our customers use our core drill bits to achieve a core rather than to drill a hole.
 We can't guarantee the precision with which you might achieve the perfect core but many have done so with success.

 From time to time the debris may become stuck in the core of the drill bit.
 If this happens it will often become dislodged when you begin drilling your next hole.